AVGP/50linesofcode/post-raw/2016-12-21-2016-the-year-in-review.md

 On the notion of sharing knowledge:

 This year I had the honour to speak at 26 events in 16 different countries, giving a total of 33 talks and workshops.
-I really enjoy the opportunity to share the things I've learned or experience I've painstakingly made by "doing it all wrong"&trade;!
+I really enjoy the opportunity to share the things I've learned or experience I've painstakingly made by "doing it all wrong"&amp;trade;!

 It's a huge privilege to have one's voice amplified by being in front of an audience (possibly even recorded and published).
 I wish this privilege to be available for more people with fresh perspectives and new experiences.
 Which brings me to the next point...